-12 Republicans who flipped House seats
+12 Republicans Who Flipped House Seats

 As of this morning, with five races yet to be called, RealClearPolitics notes that Republicans have picked up a net of 9 House seats.
 RCP projects that Republicans will pick up a net 10-13 seats when the counting is done.

 A few more excellent candidates helped the GOP hold House seats where there was no incumbent.
-I am thinking, for example, of Beth Van Duyne in Texas, one of the successful candidates Rep. Dan Crenshaw supported for election in Texas House races.
+I am thinking, for example, of Beth Van Duyne, one of the successful candidates Rep. Dan Crenshaw supported for election in Texas House races.
 See Crenshaw’s “Texas Reloaded” ad below.

 I want to turn to Twitter (sorry) to highlight the 12 GOP candidates who flipped seats and brought Republicans back to within shouting distance of a majority in the House: